Clint Courtney: Catching the knuckleball, final MLB season (1960–1961)

 During spring training in 1960, Courtney was traded back to the Orioles, along with Ron Samford, as the Senators acquired Billy Gardner.
 The trade upset Oriole fans, who liked Gardner.
 "Ah got a hunch Ah’ll play more than a lot of people think.
 Ah can hit and Ah ain’t as bad a catcher as a lot of people think," Courtney responded to criticisms.
 Though Triandos was the main catcher for the Orioles, he was on the disabled list part of the year with a sore thumb, giving Courtney more playing time.

 Courtney also made history catching knuckleball pitcher Hoyt Wilhelm.
 The unpredictable nature of a knuckleball made it notoriously difficult not just to hit but to catch, and catchers often allowed passed balls when Wilhelm was throwing.
 Baltimore manager Paul Richards had been trying since the previous season to help his catchers deal with Wilhelm's pitches, and in 1960, he decided to have his catchers try wearing an oversized mitt.
-The glove, nicknamed "Big Bertha", was 42 inches from end to end and weighed 30 ounces; most gloves were only 33–34 inches long and weighed just 27 ounces, for comparison.
+The glove, nicknamed "Big Bertha", was 42 inches in circumference and weighed 30 ounces; most gloves were only 33–34 inches in circumference and weighed just 27 ounces, for comparison.
 On May 27, Courtney became the first catcher to wear the oversized mitt when he caught Wilhelm in a game against the Yankees.
 Baltimore won 3–2, and there were no passed balls.
 Courtney liked the glove but still found Wilhelm challenging.
 "Boy is he rough to catch.
 I don’t see how anybody ever hits him."
 The glove did not solve all problems with catching the knuckleball; in the first game of a doubleheader against Detroit on June 19, while catching Wilhelm, Courtney was twice called for catcher's interference.
 Against the Yankees again on August 15, Courtney dropped a foul pop up hit by Mickey Mantle, who then hit a two-run home run to defeat Baltimore.
 Still, the mitt was legal until the end of 1964, when MLB's Rules Committee declared 38 inches to be the maximum size for a mitt.